Motor Vehicles FAQ

 • Why am I being charged the $225 fee for "Initial Registration"?

-• When am I charged a late fee for my vehicle renewal?
+• Why am I charged a late fee for my vehicle renewal?

 Section 320.07(4)(a), Florida Statutes, specifically requires the delinquent fee to be imposed on any applicant who fails to renew a registration before the end of the month in which renewal registration is due.